ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

 Competencies
 ------------
-A competency is a overarching learning objective that ties together various lectures and exercises.
+A competency is an overarching learning objective that ties together various lectures and exercises.
 It has a title, description and a `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.
 By completing lectures and exercises, students gain mastery of a competency (see also :ref:`Competencies for Students<competencies_student>`).

 A prerequisite is a competency that students are expected to have already mastered before the course.
 Instructors select competencies from previous courses they taught as a prerequisite, or create new ones.